Almost strict domination and anti-de Sitter 3-manifolds

-Specializing to almost strict domination, we have the following. \begin{thmd} Let $\rho_1,\rho_2:\Gamma\to \PSL(2,\mathbb{R})$ be two reductive representations with $\rho_1$ Fuchsian.
+Specializing to almost strict domination, we have the following. \begin{thmc} Let $\rho_1,\rho_2:\Gamma\to \PSL(2,\mathbb{R})$ be two reductive representations with $\rho_1$ Fuchsian.
 The following are equivalent. \begin{enumerate} \item $\rho_1$ almost strictly dominates $\rho_2$. \item $\rho_1\times\rho_2$ acts properly discontinuously on a domain $\Omega\subset \AdS$ and induces a fibration from $\Omega/(\rho_1\times \rho_2(\Gamma))$ onto the interior of the convex core of $\mathbb{H}/\rho_1(\Gamma)$ such that each fiber is a timelike geodesic circle.
-Moreover, when there is at least one peripheral $\zeta$ with $\rho_1(\zeta)$ hyperbolic, no such domain in $\AdS$ can be continued to give a fibration over a neighbourhood of the convex core. \item There exists a complete hyperbolic metric $\mu$ on $\Sigma$ and a $(\rho_1,\rho_2)$-equivariant embedded tame maximal spacelike immersion from $(\tilde{\Sigma},\tilde{\mu})\to (\mathbb{H}\times\mathbb{H},\sigma\oplus (-\sigma))$. \end{enumerate} Fixing a collection of conjugacy classes $\mathbf{c}$, there is a fiberwise homeomorphism If we restrict the domain to classes of irreducible representations, the image identifies with a continuously varying family of AdS $3$-manifolds. \end{thmd} The only piece that doesn't follow quickly from Theorems A, B, and C is the implication from (2) to (1).
+Moreover, when there is at least one peripheral $\zeta$ with $\rho_1(\zeta)$ hyperbolic, no such domain in $\AdS$ can be continued to give a fibration over a neighbourhood of the convex core. \item There exists a complete hyperbolic metric $\mu$ on $\Sigma$ and a $(\rho_1,\rho_2)$-equivariant embedded tame maximal spacelike immersion from $(\tilde{\Sigma},\tilde{\mu})\to (\mathbb{H}\times\mathbb{H},\sigma\oplus (-\sigma))$. \end{enumerate} Fixing a collection of conjugacy classes $\mathbf{c}$, there is a fiberwise homeomorphism If we restrict the domain to classes of irreducible representations, the image identifies with a continuously varying family of AdS $3$-manifolds. \end{thmc} Components of the space of AdS $3$-manifolds are classified by the relative Euler numbers (see \cite{BIW}).
+The only piece that doesn't follow quickly from Theorems A, B, and Proposition \ref{equiv} is the implication from (2) to (1).
 To prove this part, we draw on the work of Gu{\'e}ritaud-Kassel on maximally stretched laminations \cite{GK} and show that the stretch locus (Definition 6.4) of an optimally Lipschitz map is exactly the boundary of the convex hull of the limit set.

-We comment that in (2), the domain $\Omega$ is all of $\AdS$ if and only if every $\rho_2(\zeta_i)$ is elliptic.
+In (2), the domain $\Omega$ is all of $\AdS$ if and only if every $\rho_2(\zeta_i)$ is elliptic.
 This is a consequence of \cite[Lemma 2.7]{GK} and the properness criteria, Theorem \ref{GK}.
 Also related to (2), one can get incomplete AdS $3$-manifolds fibering over larger subsurfaces, but still not extending to the whole surface, by doing strip deformations (see Section 6.3).

-In Section 7, we adapt the work of Alessandrini and Li in \cite{AL} to construct the circle bundle directly.
-This approach highlights the spacelike maximum surface and reveals certain properties of the AdS metric, such as the volume.
-We explain how the Higgs bundle construction fits in with Theorem C, reconciling our results with that of \cite[Section 7]{S} (or if we consider the work that came before, \cite{GK} and \cite{DT} with \cite{AL}). \end{subsection}